 - Ask your friends driving cars if it would be possible to help you add any heavy items to their shopping lists.

 - You should limit the time that you spend looking at your mobile phone or tablet.
-Stand on a desk to reduce neck strain.
+For neck strain reduction, stand on a flat surface like a table.

 - Do not lift your arms, or perform tasks that require you to move around.
 Give yourself plenty of time.
 It is a good idea to take breaks frequently and switch between different tasks.

-- When you are standing or sitting, keep your posture straight.
+- When standing or sitting, maintain a good posture.
 You shouldn’t hold your neck in fixed, or twisted, positions.